Chicago, the Windy City is known for its skyscrapers, bustling city life, and sports fans.

 - The defendant failed to meet the duty of care owed to you;

 - You received injury to your person; and

 - The defendant’s action were the cause of your injuries.

 To prove these elements, it is important to gather different types of evidence about the accident and your injuries.
 Different types of evidence that may be necessary to prove your case include the following:

-After being in an accident, contact law enforcement immediately.
-The police officer called to the scene of the accident will document every detail of the accident including who was involved, damages, cause of the accident, and importantly, who was at fault for the accident.
-Make sure to get a copy of your police report as evidence for your claim.
+After an accident, you should contact law enforcement immediately.
+The police officer called to the scene will document every detail of the accident including who was involved, damages, cause of the accident, and importantly, who was at fault for the accident.
+Make sure to get a copy of your Chicago police report as evidence for your claim.

 A reliable eyewitness’ testimony provides information about fault, cause, and damages.
 Make sure to collect contact information for all drivers, passengers, and bystanders who may have witnessed all or any part of the accident.

 Document every piece of medical evidence.
 This includes doctor’s notes, test reports, medical bills, your doctor’s statement, appointment reminder cards, receipts for prescription and over the counter medications, and any other medical documents that you have that prove your injury.

 Collect these documents and keep them in a safe place.

 Document your accident by taking pictures and videos of the scene, damage to vehicles or other property, and your injuries.
 Consider where the accident happened.